Long Thanh International Airport: What Travelers Need to Know Before It Opens

 3. Location and Distance: How It Compares to Tan Son Nhat

-Long Thanh sits in Long Thanh District, Dong Nai Province — a separate province from Ho Chi Minh City, not one that was absorbed into the city during Vietnam’s 2025 provincial mergers (the areas that were folded into HCMC were the former Binh Duong and Ba Ria-Vung Tau).
-It’s commonly cited as about 40 km east of the city center in a straight line, though because of how the road network curves around, actual driving distance runs closer to 50-60 km depending on which route you take — sources aren’t fully consistent on this, so treat “about 40 km, more like 50-60 km by road” as the honest range rather than a fixed number.
+Long Thanh sits in Long Thanh District, Dong Nai Province — a separate province from Ho Chi Minh City, not one absorbed into the city during Vietnam’s 2025 provincial mergers (those were the former Binh Duong and Ba Ria-Vung Tau).
+It’s commonly cited as about 40 km east of the city center in a straight line.

 Tan Son Nhat (SGN) — currentLong Thanh (LTIA) — under construction